-We are dependent upon our key management personnel for our future success, particularly David Gladstone, Terry Lee Brubaker, and Lewis Parrish.
+We are dependent upon our key management personnel for our future success, particularly David Gladstone, Terry Lee Brubaker, Bill Reiman, Bill Frisbie, and Lewis Parrish.

 We are dependent on our senior management and other key management members to carry out our business and investment strategies.
-Our future success depends to a significant extent on the continued service and coordination of our senior management team, particularly David Gladstone, our chairman, chief executive officer and president; Terry Lee Brubaker, our vice chairman and chief operating officer; and Lewis Parrish, our chief financial officer and assistant treasurer.
+Our future success depends to a significant extent on the continued service and coordination of our senior management team, particularly David Gladstone, our chairman, chief executive officer and president; Terry Lee Brubaker, our vice chairman and chief operating officer; Bill Reiman and Bill Frisbie, our Executive Vice Presidents; and Lewis Parrish, our chief financial officer and assistant treasurer.
 Mr. Gladstone also serves as the chief executive officer of our Adviser and our Administrator, and Mr. Brubaker is also an executive officer of our Adviser and our Administrator.
 The departure of any of our executive officers or key personnel of our Adviser could have a material adverse effect on our ability to implement our business strategy and to achieve our investment objectives.